navin89/LeetCodes/linkedLists/README.md

 |-------|----------|
 The `next` is a pointer

-To help with our understanding; we can think of linked list as a set of portable chairs where we can sit anywhere and be connected to one another.
+To help with our understanding; we can think of linked list as a setRowMajor of portable chairs where we can sit anywhere and be connected to one another.
 If we use arrays, that would be like a wooden bench with say; 5 seats which is very much a fixed architecture so in our terms its like a fixed data structure.

 Using a pointer to declare, use and manipulate a linked list gives us a more manageable data structure with abstractions.